aitournament/snake_web/book/src/optimizations.md

 ## Disable  the Rust standard library

 The Rust stdlib is very useful and gives you access to things like memory allocation.
-The stdlib is also very large.
+It's also very large.
 You can disable it by adding the following to `lib.rs`

 ```rust
 // src/lib.rs